OpenBB-finance/OpenBB/website/content/platform/reference/etf/holdings_performance.md

 ---
-title: holdings_performance
+title: "holdings_performance"
-description: Get the ETF holdings performance using the `obb.etf.holdings_performance` function in Python.
+description: "Get the ETF holdings performance using the `obb.etf.holdings_performance`  function in Python.
 This function returns a variety of performance metrics for ETF  holdings, including one-day return, week-to-date return, one-week return, month-to-date  return, and more.
-Analyze and chart the performance of ETF holdings with this comprehensive function.
+Analyze and chart the performance of ETF holdings with this comprehensive  function."
 keywords:
 - ETF holdings performance
 - etf holdings performance python